A Day in the Life of a Women’s Support Practitioner

 At Stepping Stones we work in partnership with local authorities, substance misuse services, housing, and probation.
 My first task of the day is to contact housing services to arrange temporary accommodation for my client who fled last night.

-9:00 AM – Check in with colleagues
+9:00 AM – Check in with other Women’s Support Practitioners

 9:15 AM – Case Review and MARAC Preparation